 - Adding a disclaimer regarding the designation of Riverside Park as a bike path, especially since the Schenectady Zoning Ordinance to this day permits the use of a bicycle on any park path only by those under ten or disabled. [see image to right]

 - Stating that the designation in Bike Schenectady of the portion of Washington Avenue from the River to the Historic Society as a future bike path (as opposed to a shared auto-bike roadway) appears incorrect and not practical.
-[Motorized vehicles such as cars and SUVs, and trucks, may not be used on a bike path.]
+[Motorized vehicles such as cars and SUVs, and trucks, may not travel on a bike path.]

 - Requesting that the Overlook at Riverside Park no longer be used as a Bike Share station, as it disrupts a space designed to be serene and damages its masonry, and sits alongside a walkway where bicycles are not permitted under the Zoning Code.

-- For safety and peace of mind, a stop sign is needed on Washington Avenue (1) at Union Street for traffic coming north from State Street, and (2) at Front Street for traffic coming north and turning onto Front Street or Cucumber Alley.
+- Stop Signs Needed.
+For safety and peace of mind, a stop sign is needed on Washington Avenue (1) at Union Street for traffic coming north from State Street, and (2) at Front Street for traffic coming north and turning onto Front Street or Cucumber Alley.
 Currently, vehicles come at excessive speeds around blind or almost-blind corners.
 Also, more and more, bicyclists come the wrong way on Front Street between Church and Washington Ave.
 Vehicles turning from Washington Ave. cannot see them coming.

 - Delineating Parking Spaces with “tees” seems impractical and may actually lose spots when vehicles come in so many disparate lengths.
 If the tees are far enough apart to accommodate long vehicles, space will often be wasted.
 If the tees are too close to each other, longer vehicles will hang over onto the next space.

-- Tall, wide vehicles park are very prevalent and too often park far too close to intersections and crosswalks, making it difficult to see around them and know if vehicles, pedestrians, or bikes, are in the roadway.
+- Parking Too Close to Corners.
+Tall, wide vehicles park are very prevalent and too often park far too close to intersections and crosswalks, making it difficult to see around them and know if vehicles, pedestrians, or bikes, are in the roadway.
 Although it may be impossible and undesirable to have vehicles park the full distance required under the Vehicle and Traffic Law from stop signs and cross walks, signs closer to each of them saying “No Parking Here to Corner” or “. . . to Crosswalk” are far more likely to be obeyed or to be policed.

 - Correction (in case you missed it): The list of one-way streets (at 10) incorrectly states: “Washington Avenue (except between State and Union)”.